 A nasal swab was collected for each ILE reported within 7 days of onset, preferably within 24 hours of the episode being reported.
 No swabs were taken if the episode was not reported in time for a visit within 7 days of onset.
 All testing of nasal swabs was done at a central laboratory for each assay (appendix).
 Influenza A or B virus was confirmed by reverse transcription polymerase chain reaction (RT-PCR) (appendix; Figure S2).
 Samples confirmed as influenza A were further characterized by RT-PCR as A/H1N1 or A/H3N2 subtype.
 Samples confirmed as influenza B were also characterized by RT-PCR and additionally underwent a DNA sequencing step to classify the sample as B/Victoria or B/Yamagata lineage (appendix).

 RT-PCR-positive samples underwent two subsequent tests: (1) viral culture with immunostaining; (2) antigenic characterization (appendix; Figure S2).
-To identify PCR-positive samples as either matched or mismatched compared with the vaccine strain, samples were amplified by serial passages and then antigenically characterized by haemagglutination inhibition (HI) assay for A/H1N1 and B lineage.
-Following the emergence during the study of A/H3N2 strains with an impaired haemagglutination phenotype, antigenic characterization for A/H3N2 was performed by microneutralization (MN) assay.
-A vaccine-matched strain was defined as ≤4-fold difference in HI or MN titre relative to a reference serum
+To identify PCR-positive samples as either matched or mismatched compared with the vaccine strain, samples were amplified by serial passages and then antigenically characterized by a standard haemagglutination inhibition (HI) assay for A/H1N1 and B lineage.
+Following the emergence during the study of A/H3N2 strains with an impaired haemagglutination phenotype, antigenic characterization for A/H3N2 was performed by microneutralization (MN) assay.18

+For each influenza A subtype or B lineage, the results were reported as either matched or mismatched to the vaccine strain.
+For samples that could not be evaluated for technical reasons (e.g. insufficient virus titre), the outcome was categorized as an indeterminate result.
+A vaccine-matched strain was defined as ≤4-fold difference in HI or MN titre relative to a reference serum and vaccine antigen; similarly, a mismatch was defined as a >4-fold difference in HI or MN titre relative to reference serum and vaccine antigen (appendix).

 Study endpoints